 The idea of rendering lard or tallow at home may sound intimidating, but trust me, rendering fat is the easiest thing in the world.
 And once you’ve tasted pastry made with lard or French fries cooked in tallow, you’ll be hooked.
 Click here to read more…its very interesting

 Our favourite ingredient: -Thick flank – While at Braeside Meat Market we much information on the right cuts of beef and their versatility and how to use secondary cuts, thick flank is one of these cuts, Click here to view a recipe on how to use it in a mouthwatering steak tartare.

 Food quote of the week: – “My doctor told me to stop having intimate dinners for four.
 Unless there are three other people.”

 Food tip of the week: – Colouring pasta – When making fresh pasta there are many different methods of colouring it.
 The most common colours being yellow, red, green and black.
 Click here to read more.

 Recipe of the week – Smoked salmon and horseradish cream tartlet

 The Wickedfood Team

 Wickedfood Cooking School runs Johannesburg cooking classes throughout the year at its purpose-built cooking studios.
 Cooking lessons are run in the mornings and evenings 7 days a week (subject to a minimum of 12 people).
-The venue is also popular for corporate events and private functions – team building cooking classes, birthdays, kitchen teas, and dinner parties with a difference.
+This team building venue is also popular for corporate events and private functions – team building cooking classes, birthdays, kitchen teas, and dinner parties with a difference.